Company Logo - Home Link

 For more details and to figure out which option works best for you, please read our post covering San Francisco tourist passes.

-FREE THINGS TO DO
+FREE THINGS TO DO IN JULY

 In this section, we will be covering a variety of fun activities in San Francisco this month that won’t cost you a thing to enjoy.

-Take a look at our other sections for even more great ideas like Union Square Live, Berkeley Kite Festival, Independence Day fireworks, the AIDS Walk, self-guided tours and more.
+Take a look at our other sections for even more great ideas like Union Square Live, Berkeley Kite Festival, Independence Day fireworks, the AIDS Walk, self-guided tours, and more.

 If you’re looking for even more affordable fun, make sure to read our full post covering free things to do in San Francisco.